 liaising with clients and other IT professionals, such as UX or UI designers, web developers and project managers.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of company or organisation you work for

 The salary for graduate front end developers is around £20,000 to £30,000 a year, rising with experience to between £28,000 and £40,000 a year.
 A senior developer can earn between £45,000 and £65,000 a year, or more.

 If you work freelance, your income will vary, depending on the contracts you get.

-- Most entrants have a degree or Higher National Diploma (HND) in a subject such as interactive media, digital media or web development and design.
+Most entrants have a degree or HND in a subject such as interactive media, digital media or web development and design.
 You should check that the course content is suitable for the career you want to enter.

-- As part of the application process, it is common to have to complete a development test.
+As part of the application process, it is common to have to complete a practical test.

 Entry is competitive but there is a steady demand for front end developers.
 Jobs are available in software development companies, multimedia publishers, e-learning companies, digital agencies and the media.
 They are advertised in the press and on the internet.